We provide extra support for residents with sharps and other clinical waste. These collection services are free and confidential.

 You can collect a sharps box from your health worker or pharmacist.

-To request a sharps collection
+How to request a sharps collection

 What happens next

-When we collect your full sharps box we do not deliver a replacement.
+When we collect your sharps box we do not deliver a replacement.
 You will need to get one from your health worker or local pharmacy.

-To request collections of other clinical waste
+How to request collections of other clinical waste

 Clinical waste excluding sharps needs to be put into special collection bags.
 Your doctor or healthcare worker will explain to you which bags you need and who provides them.